jwoglom/tconnectsync/README.md

 This file contains your t:connect username and password, Tandem pump serial number (which is utilized in API calls to t:connect), your Nightscout URL and secret token (for uploading data to Nightscout), and local timezone (the timezone used in t:connect).

 I have only tested tconnectsync with a Tandem pump set in the US Eastern timezone.
-Tandem's undocumented APIs are [a bit loose with timezones](https://github.com/jwoglom/tconnectsync/blob/master/parser.py#L15), so please let me know if you notice any timezone-related bugs.
+Tandem's (to us, undocumented) APIs are [a bit loose with timezones](https://github.com/jwoglom/tconnectsync/blob/d841c3811aeff3671d941a7d3ff4b80cce6a219e/parser.py#L16), so please let me know if you notice any timezone-related bugs.

 You can run the application using Pipenv.
 Assuming you have only Python 3 and pip installed, install pipenv with `pip3 install pipenv`.
 Then install tconnectsync's dependencies with `pipenv install`, and you can launch the program with `pipenv run python3 main.py`.